Free Sample Data Sources to Learn and Practice Power BI - Part 2

 UNdata: A Global Statistical Goldmine for Power BI Insights

 I've found UNdata to be an exceptional resource.
-Launched as part of the "Statistics as a Public Good" initiative, this platform offers an extensive array of global statistics.
+This platform introduced as part of the "Statistics as a Public Good" program, provides a wide range of international statistics.
 Managed by the UN Department of Economic and Social Affairs, it's a treasure chest of over 60 million data points covering a vast range of topics from agriculture, Population, Crime and Price and production to education.
-For those seeking data that informs on a global scale, especially for impactful Power BI visualizations, UNdata is a go-to source.
+UNdata is a go-to resource for anybody looking for global information, particularly for powerful Power BI visualizations.

 You have the option to download data for each continent or country, as well as global data, in either CSV or JSON file formats.
-Additionally, it provides an API feature that allows you to directly pull data into your file.
+It also has an API capability that lets you import data straight into your file.

 One of my favorite datasets on this platform is Tourism Industries: http://data.un.org/DocumentData.aspx?id=482